BreathOfTheDragon/CSU-Usopp-Local-Llama/README.md

 sudo docker compose down

-This stops and removes the containers but leaves your data and models untouched (see Data Persistence).
+This stops and removes the containers but leaves your data and models untouched.
 Checking the Status 🔍

 To see the current status of your running services: